Virginiagarcia0702/Astrafy-Challenge/README.md

 ## Exercise 4
 ### Create a table (1 line per order) for all orders in the year 2022 and 2023; this table is similar to orders with an additional column: the qty_product column that gives the quantity of products in the order, for all orders in 2022 and 2023
+With this auxiliary table we are selecting the total quantity of products for each order.
+We are using the `SUM`function to get the total quantity of products (`qty`) associated with each order and if there are no matching records in `astrf_sales` for an order, `IFNULL` sets the `qty_product` to 0.

 ```sql
 WITH astrf_orders_with_qty_product AS (
     SELECT